EGR314-Team205/EGR314-Team205/Appendix_A.md

 ## Charter

--Utilize at least two different environmental sensors in our product -Create a low-cost solution suitable for a targeted consumer base -Measure and record environmental data
+-Utilize at least two different environmental sensors in our product <br>
+-Create a low-cost solution suitable for a targeted consumer base <br>
+-Measure and record environmental data<br>
--Broadcast sensor data via MQTT protocol addition to our portfolio of engineering project -Continue to build experience creating embedded systems and working in a team -Continue to improve time management skills throughout the project/semester -Express our passion for the environment and engineering
+-Broadcast sensor data via MQTT protocol addition to our portfolio of engineering project<br>
+-Continue to build experience creating embedded systems and working in a team <br>
+-Continue to improve time management skills throughout the project/semester <br>
+-Express our passion for the environment and engineering <br>

 ## Communication Channels